 - cooking and eating most of your own meals in your coach,

-- eating breakfast or lunch in restaurants (instead of dinner) if you must dine out or
+- eating breakfast or lunch in restaurants (instead of dinner) or

 - taking advantage of dining specials.